DimitriSteyaert/puppet-wiz/README.md

 * Installs git if this isn't already installed
 * Creates a symlink in `/usr/bin/`
 * Creates a symlink to wiz.bash_completion.sh in `/etc/bash_completion.d/`

+### What wiz doesn't affect

+Wiz requires PHP (minimal version 5.2) to be installed.
+This module doesn't affect your local PHP version nor does it install PHP so you will need another Puppet module to handle your PHP configuration.

 ### Beginning with wiz